-Do you have children?
-How old are they?
+Who else lives in the house?
+If there are other adults, do they all agree with getting a pet?
+Will they all be available to meet?
+If there are children, how old are they?
 Have they ever been around pets?
 Children should not be expected to be responsible for the pet.

 Will the pet be going outside at all?
 Cats that go outside have a significantly reduced expected life-span, get hit by cars, poisoned intentionally, poisoned unintentionally, get lost, can contract illness etc. You want to hear that this will be an indoor cat (unless you are relocating a feral/wild).
 Outdoor/indoor is okay for dogs, but remember, dogs are pack animals and want to be where you are.
 Leaving a dog outside when the rest of his family is inside is a lonely experience for a dog.

 Will you be declawing the cat?
 Do you realize that cats can live for more than 20 years?

 Do you realize that dogs can live for more than 15 years and cats for 20?

 If you’re satisfied with their answers you may suggest a Trial period -so that the potential adopter can spend some real time getting to know your pet and you can visit to see how she is doing.
 During this time, either side can cancel the arrangement.
 If you feel certain about the new home, consider creating a contract with them that requires them to contact you if they ever have to re-home your pet themselves in the future.
 Many rescue organizations post their adoption contracts online.
 Use theirs as a template for your own.

 Both parties should have their contact as well as an emergency contact on the contract, sign it and retain copies.